Government of Negasi

 Constitutional court

-The Constitutional Court of Negasi considers matters relative to the constitution of Negasi.
+The Court of Cassation considers matters relative to the constitution of Negasi.
 The court consists of an inquisitor general and four inquisitors.
-It is the court of last resort with regard to the country's constitutional law.5
+It is the court of last resort with regard to the country's constitutional law.6

 Superior court

-The Superior Court of Cassation is Negasi's court of last resort in matters of criminal, civil, and administrative law.
+The Court of Inquisition is Negasi's court of last resort in matters of criminal, civil, property, commercial, and administrative law.
 The court consists of an inquisitor general and eight inquisitors.
-The court may accept or decline cases appealed to it as it deems fit.6
+The court may accept or decline cases appealed to it as it deems fit.7

 Inferior courts

-Generally, the court of first instance is the district court.
+Generally, the court of first instance is the council court.
 These are local courts which may hear all manner of cases.
-Serious criminal matters are referred to courts of justice, which may also hear matters on appeal from district courts.
-The high courts of justice serve as the appellate courts for appeals regarding decisions in the courts of justice.7
+The Court of Justice hears matters concerning the national government and its rules and regulations.
+The high courts of justice serve as the court of second instance to hear matters on appeal concerning decisions in the lower courts.8

 Administrative divisions

 As a unitary state, Negasi's administrative divisions have limited authorities.
-They do not have legislative powers and may not deviate from nationally established policies and procedures, although they are charged with applying those requirements in "comportment with local culture and traditions".8
+They technically do not have legislative powers and may not deviate from nationally established policies and procedures, although they are charged with applying those requirements in "comportment with local culture and traditions".9

 The first-level divisions are the four quadrants (kwata): Bakin-kogi, Tsaunuka, Tumkarik, and Masokudo.
 Each is overseen by a high chief, appointed by the grand chief and confirmed by the Superior Council, and a high council with representatives elected by the councils of each of the constituent kasashe (lit. lands; singular: kasa).
 With no substantive governance role, the function of the quadrants is largely to facilitate regional planning, coordination, and economic development.
 The quadrants also serve as the country's primary statistical division.